Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 What We’re Taking Away

-Economically: a Kickstarter that is unmatched in the tabletop segment — larger than the combined total of every TCG Kickstarter in history, larger than the previous tabletop record project by almost $12 million.
+Economically: a Kickstarter that is unmatched in the tabletop segment — larger than the combined total of every TCG Kickstarter in history, roughly $15 million above the previous tabletop crowdfunding record (Frosthaven, 2020).
 For play: a set with 140 mechanically distinct cards and a Bandai architecture that’s immediately readable to Japan-style collectors and requires an adjustment from Magic-style players.
 Between those poles: open questions that still need resolving before the first retail wave — and a few that WeirdCo should answer sooner rather than later.

 What remains for DE/AT/CH: the Kickstarter is integrated into the DE retail ecosystem through Luminous Cards.
 Anyone who missed the campaign has Late Backing access to Beta Boxes through May 1, 2026.
 After that, only the retail launch with Welcome to Night City, expected at around €100–110 per 24-pack display.
 The Bandai rule of thumb — roughly six retail displays or three Beta Boxes for a complete player playset — applies with the caveat that the four Secret Rares can shift the total budget by several hundred euros, depending on how mechanically important they turn out to be.

-Three open questions we’ll be tracking: When do official pull rates come from WeirdCo?
-Who are the four Secret Rares?
+Two open questions we’ll be tracking: Who are the four Secret Rares?
 And when does an official statement on the Alpha Deck errata mechanism appear?
+Update 25 has already cleared the pull rates themselves — what’s left is how closely the first retail wave matches the published values once Beta Boxes open at scale.
 Those answers will determine whether this launch is remembered in a year as a successful TCG entry or as a cautionary tale for the next big crowdfunding attempt.

 What definitely doesn’t pay off: buying blind without knowing the Secret Rare list.
 Anyone cracking multiple displays before the official SR reveal, without knowing whether those SRs are essential for their target deck, risks spending money on cards that don’t fit.
 The four SRs aren’t public yet.
 Once they are — whether officially from WeirdCo or via community leak from Beta Box openings — it’s worth waiting 48 hours, reading the comments, and then deciding.
 That’s the standard playbook with Gundam and One Piece, and there’s no reason Cyberpunk should run differently.